nonkitMac/TrafficGame/README.md

 - Windows Vista or lator
 - .NET Framework 4.5 or later

+## Source Programs
+- TraficGame.sb - Trafic Game
+- BlowMaker.sb - A tool to make blow shape

 ## Version History
+- 0.2a 2017-05-20 Added a blow shape.
 - 0.1a 2017-05-15 Created as a demo.